 - Extra information:

-- Due to the corona measures the course is given online and on location.
+- The course is given online and on location.

 - The course is approved by the Dutch Ministry of Agriculture, Nature and Food Quality.